 This list could go on for hours because so many distros in the market are already good enough to run on your machine.
 But I would rather stop here so that you can drop your suggestions below.

-If you haven’t already seen it, check out how this list differs from its predecessor in The Top 10 Linux Desktop Distros of 2018.
+If you haven’t already seen it, check out how this list differs from its predecessor in The Top 10 Linux Desktop Distros.

 In the meantime, have you had any experience with the distros listed above?
 Share your thoughts in the section below.